 Uploading WordPress to your cPanel:

 Now, under your cPanel, go to file manager and upload the WordPress zip file which you have downloaded.
-Once you have uploaded the WordPress.zip file, click on extract and extract everything to public_html directory.
-(Note: it should be first WordPress installation on your cPanel).
+Once you have uploaded the WordPress.zip file, click on extract and extract everything to the public_html directory.
+(Note: it should be the first WordPress installation on your cPanel).

 Under your cPanel hosting, you can go to Files > File manager and browse to public_html directory and upload the WordPress.zip file.

-Since we are doing installation on main domain, (www.domain.com) and not (www.domain.com/WordPress), we will move all files to directly under /public_html director by using move command.
+Since we are doing installation on the main domain, (www.domain.com) and not (www.domain.com/WordPress), we will move all files to directly under /public_html director by using move command.